seanbradley/postgres-cheatsheet/README.md

     python manage.py syncdb --noinput

-See the Django docs for more info.
+See the Two Scoops book and/or the official Django docs for more info on various manage.py commands and flags.

 If you're using South for migrations, execute the following command for each Django app...